Last Updated on January 9, 2023 by Igor Karni

 - Rear-motor is not the right choice for people with more weight.
 There will be imbalance issue because of significant strain in the rear part of the bike.

 - Service or replacement of the motor is the most cumbersome in the rear motor system.

 Features of middle motor e-bikes

 E-bikes with middle motors are also called hub-motor e-bikes.
-In these types of electric bikes, the motor is actually placed near to the center of the bike.
+In these types of electric bikes, the motor is actually placed near the center of the bike.
 But the power of the motor rotates the rear wheel that controls the chain drive.
-Hub-motor technology is currently the most widely used among the e-bike motors.
+Hub-motor technology is currently the most widely used among e-bike motors.

 - The design of the middle motor makes sense as these motors more protected from the external environment.
 Due to this fact, there is the least wear and tear with the motor and life of the motor becomes extended.

 - The middle motor technology requires the least maintenance.
 This makes middle motor e-bikes the first choice of e-bike buyers.

 - Overall performance and torque of mid-motor e-bikes are usually better than that for the front or rear motor e-bikes.
 Mid-drive motors drive the crank rather than the wheel, which makes better use of the motor power.

 - Many of middle motor e-bikes like Evolo bicycles, for example, make it very easy to replace their motors.
 One only needs to take out two special bolts without disturbing other parts of the bike.
 Hence, service and maintenance become quite simple.